rpramirez87/student-assistant/README.md

 # student-assistant
 An app that keep tracks of student assignments for each and set reminds for each assignment.

 iOS Functionalities:

-UIKit - TableViewController, UINavigationController
-Device Orientation suitable for iPhone6 and iPad
+UIKit - TableViewController, UINavigationController, AutoLayout Device Orientation suitable for iPhone6 and iPad
 NotificationCenter for assignment reminders.
 Core Data to save courses and assignments.